Residence rights of UK citizens

 However, you must exchange your current valid Irish Resident Permit (IRP) Card for a new one stating that these residence rights derive from EU Free Movement under the Withdrawal Agreement.
 The deadline for exchanging your IRP was 30 June 2022.

-Non-EEA family who come to Ireland from 1 January 2021
+Non-EEA family who came to Ireland after 1 January 2021

 Separate arrangements have been put in place for UK nationals who come to Ireland after 31 December 2020 and wish to bring their non-EEA family members.